Czarified/helipypter/README.md

 (HOGE and HIGE), as well as forward flight.

 Under the hood, briefly speaking, the code applies Momentum Theory assuming constant chord ideal twist.
-For forward flight, Gluert's Model is used.
+For forward flight, Glauert's Model is used.

 ## Installation: